wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Youth Outreach Ski Camp in Pakistan](http://www.sidetracked.com/ski-pakistan/) : Two Austrian ski guides (Andreas Gumpenberger and Stefan Ager), the photographer and filmmaker Jan Eric Euler, Mirza Ali and our very own mountaineer Samina Baig were behind this project.
   - [Matthieu Paley](http://paleyphoto.com/info/bio/) is a National Geographic photographer who has been visiting Northern Pakistan since 1999.
 He wrote this [article](http://news.nationalgeographic.com/2016/10/gojali-pakistan-islam/) describing how things changed in Passau in past 15 years.
   - [Will Meara](https://www.facebook.com/william.meara?hc_ref=NEWSFEED&fref=nf) visited Pakistan in Oct-Nov 2016 and loved every bit of it.
 He wrote a very moving post titled ["7 reasons why Pakistan needs to be your next holiday destination"](http://readyforroad.com/7-reasons-why-pakistan-needs-to-be-your-next-holiday-destination/) sharing his most rewarding travel experience ever.
+  - [Petr Jan Juračka](http://petr.juracka.eu), a Czech scientist at Charles University of Prague and an amateur photographer travelled to Pakistan to break the world record in altitude photography.
+On June 30, 2016, Petr flew his drone at the altitude of 6,334 metres above sea level on K2’s Camp One for three minutes under freezing conditions — a likely world record and the [video](https://www.youtube.com/watch?v=P4ISPYddSzY) is just breathtaking.
+  - Tati, a Spanish Adventurer stayed 45 days in Pakistan and travelled from South to North in September and October 2016.
+She wrote a very comprehensive [guide](http://www.caminandoporelglobo.com/2016/11/guia-completa-viajar-pakistan/) based on her wonderful experience and shared details ranging from society, safety, clothing to food and [visa procedure](http://www.caminandoporelglobo.com/2016/11/visa-viajar-pakistan/).
+In her own words, Pakistan is a country that will put your travel rod too high, because you can not help but compare every country with it and still you'll keep it in a special place in your heart.

 ### Social Media Accounts To Follow